 The player with the black checkers always plays first and must place the first checker at the central intersection of the board.
 The player with white checkers follows by placing the checker at one of the eight intersections adjacent to the black one.
 Once placed, the checkers cannot be moved or removed from the board.

 The goal is to align 5 checkers of the same color, vertically, horizontally, or diagonally.

 The player who starts has a slight advantage over the opponent.
 Therefore is preferable to play an even number of games, alternating the first player.

 If you like competition, you can organize a private tournament with different modes such as Single Elimination, Double Elimination, Swiss, Round Robin, or casual.
 It's a great way to engage with teammates over virtual team-building sessions.

 If you want to relax from Gomoku, you can try to play Tic-Tac-Toe, a more straightforward 3x3 board game with similar mechanics.

 Players that enjoy Gomoku may also want to play the Connect 4 game as it increases the difficulty and strategy.

 If you are seeking a bit of randomness and action, you might want to try our Battleship game version.
 A colorful game with ships and explosions.

 History of the Gomoku game

-It seems that the Gomoku is over 4000 years old and that its rules have been developed in China.
+The Gomoku game seems to be over 4000 years old, and its rules have been developed in China.
 There is evidence of the same rules of play in ancient Greece and pre-Columbian America.
-The game, called "Kakugo" (which means more or less "five steps" in Japanese), is described in a work from 100 AD.
-It seems that in the eighteenth century every Japanese knew the rules of Gomoku.
-The first volume on this game, still called Kakugo, appeared in 1858.
-I hope you enjoyed to know the history of the Gomoku.
+The game, called "Kakugo" (which means more or less "five steps" in Japanese), is described in work from 100 AD.
+It seems that every Japanese in the eighteenth century knew Gomoku's rules.
+The first volume of this game, still called Kakugo, appeared in 1858.